 As you can see, a large part of Hildene’s mission, aside from memorializing the Great American Family, is education, conservation, and sustainability.
 So a visit to the estate caters to many interests and passions, providing a wide variety of tours, activities, and events.
-Be sure to check out their calendar to see what’s coming up during your visit!
+Be sure to check out their calendar to see what’s coming up at Hildene during your visit to our Vermont BandB!

 While you can spend all day here, even a quick visit to walk the grounds is worth it; explore some of the panoramic views and walking trails, maybe have a picnic while you take in the interesting mix of the estate’s rich history, architectural grandeur of its buildings and landscapes, and modern technologies.

 Located about 24 miles from the Lincoln Family Home is our historic Southern Vermont bed and breakfast.
 Our rooms are crisp, clean and spacious with every comfort of home!
 Guests of The Four Chimneys Inn will receive discounted tickets to Hildene so book your favorite room today and be sure to ask us about this deal, as well as anything else you may want to know about this unique Vermont experience.
 Or, if you prefer to book directly, just add the discounted Hildene tickets to your order.
 Regular ticket price is $23; discounted price is $15.Book Now